 Samson G-Track Pro Microphone

 Best Value: This mic from Samson is an all-in-one professional USB microphone with an audio interface delivering 24-bit, 96kHz.
-On the mic, you get a front panel mixer with microphone level, instrument level, and headphone volume controls.
+You get a front panel mixer with microphone level, instrument level, and headphone volume controls on the mic.
 You can also select Mono or 2-Track recording modes and Direct Monitor on/off.

-Two 1″ (25 millimeter) condenser capsules provide three selectable pick-up patterns – cardioid (unidirectional), bidirectional and omnidirectional.
+Two 1?
+(25mm) condenser capsules provide three selectable pickup patterns – cardioid (unidirectional), bidirectional, and omnidirectional (can capture more than one voice).
 This gives this mic frequency response rate of 50Hz–20kHz.

-The microphone is made with die-cast zinc construction with a heavy gauge mesh grille and an integrated desktop base.
+The microphone is made with die-cast zinc construction, a heavy gauge mesh grille, and an integrated desktop base.
 It is 11 x 6 x 6 inches and weighs 3.72 pounds.

 HyperX QuadCast – USB Condenser Microphone

 The HyperX QuasCast is a standalone condenser mic with quality sound.
-You can choose between the four polar patterns (Cardioid, Bidirectional, Omnidirectional, and Stereo) on the mic.
+On the mic, you can choose between the four polar patterns.
 It also lets you adjust the sensitivity by using the gain control knob.
 And when it comes to muting the mic, an ingenious sensor on top cuts the sound off with a simple tap.

-You can plug in this mic into a PC, PS4 and 5, or Mac with a USB cable.
-At ?5.05 x 4 x 9.8 inches, the mic weighs 1.6 pounds with the shock mount and stand.
+You can plug this mic into a PC, PS4 and 5, or Mac with a USB cable.
+At ?
+5.05 x 4 x 9.8 inches, the mic weighs 1.6 pounds with the shock mount and stand.

 Rode NT-USB Cardioid Condenser Microphone

-Rode is one of the most widely used microphones by podcasters, vloggers, and musicians.
+Rode is a widely used microphone by podcasters, vloggers, and musicians.
 The NT-USB is a side-address microphone ideal for everything from spoken application to musical recordings.
-A premium pop-filter that minimizes plosives during speech or singing is included along with a stand mount with industry-standard 3/8″ thread.
+A premium pop-filter that minimizes plosives during speech or singing is included, along with a stand mount with industry-standard 3/8? thread.

-The NT-USB has a cardioid polar pattern with a 16-bit resolution, a frequency range of 20Hz – 20kHz, and a maximum SPL of 110dB.
+The NT-USB has a cardioid pickup pattern with a 16-bit resolution, a frequency range of 20Hz – 20kHz, and a maximum SPL of 110dB.

 Audio-Technica Cardioid Condenser USB Microphone

 The AT2020USB+ is a cardioid condenser mic with a USB output.
 It has an A/D converter with a 16-bit, 44.1/48 kHz sampling rate to deliver accurate sound reproduction.
-The mix controls on the mic lets you blend your microphone signal and pre-recorded audio.
+This microphone comes with unique features specifically made for it unlike other USB microphones.
+The mix controls on the mic let you blend your microphone signal and pre-recorded audio.
 And you can monitor the mic signal from the headphone jack volume control with no delay.